 If the insured

-is partially responsible for the accident, the claim to be compensated for reasonable rental costs will be processed exactly as noted above, however compensation will be calculated according to the percentage of the loss for which the insured is not responsible.
+is partially responsible for the accident, the claim for compensation of reasonable rental costs will be processed exactly as noted above, however compensation will be calculated according to the percentage of the loss for which the insured is not responsible.

 Protection of the Public and Recourse